uva-bi-sdad/sdc.all_dev/README.md

 # data_center
-A test repository where the public data repos are submodules, to see if we can generate dashboards more automatically
+A test repository where the public data repos are submodules, to see if we can have feedback on the state of the data

 ## Adding submodules
 Follow [this link](https://github.blog/2016-02-01-working-with-submodules/), but generally